pa2si/erdkugel/README.md

 new:

+- This branch is only for basic content (the rest will be commented out and later deleted)

+What's done:

-- title component adapted
+- homepage
+- Hero with moving text
+- Studio Berlin Section
 - About Section
 - Catch Section
-- Studio Berlin Section
-- Hero with moving text

-What's done:

-- homepage
 - contact route
 - imprint route
 - privacy route